Bry-Air, Inc. environmental control systems allow for consistent control to efficiently prevent the effects of humidity on products.

 - Improved Indoor Air Quality

 When fungus is eliminated, the working environment for the employees improves dramatically.
-Dry environments can reduce the microbiological growth to less than 1/10th of the growth in a similar humid building.
+Dry environments can reduce the microbiological growth to less than 1/10th of the growth in a building with similar humidity levels.

 - Insure Safe Cold Storage